 - Alert others in the area and advise them to do the same.

-- If source is not immediately located and controlled or if it is clearly beyond your control IMMEDIATELY call Facilities Services (626) 585-7277 or PCC Police (626) 585-7484 from an unaffected area.
-Provide location and details.
+- If the source is not immediately located and controlled, or if it is clearly beyond your control, IMMEDIATELY call Facilities Services (626) 585-7277 or PCC Police (626) 585-7484 from an unaffected area.
+Provide them with the location and details.

-- Consider evacuation.
-If the odor of natural gas is strong, do not hesitate.
-Proceed to an emergency assembly area at least 500 feet upwind.
-Have others do the same.
+- You should evacuate if the odor of natural gas is strong.
+You should proceed to an emergency assembly area at least 500 feet upwind.
+You should instruct others to do the same.

 - Do not re-enter the affected area until advised by emergency personnel that it is safe to do so.